Homemade Coleslaw Dressing

 Toss with Coleslaw Veggies

-Once your dressing is made, toss it together with your cabbage, carrots and onions and either serve right away or cover and refrigerate until ready to serve.
-I like it best after sitting in the fridge for an hour or two, but to each her own.
+Once your dressing is made, toss it together in a large bowl with your shredded vegetables (green cabbage, red cabbage, carrots and green onions, etc.) and either serve right away or cover and refrigerate until ready to serve.
+I like it best after sitting in the fridge for an hour or two.

 When Should I Dress my Coleslaw?

 If you want to store coleslaw for more than a day, it’s better to wait with the dressing until the day you’re going to serve the salad.
-Especially if you’re thinking about freezing the cabbage, it’s much better to hold off on adding the dressing to avoid the watery consistency of the dressing in the salad.
+Especially if you’re thinking about freezing the cabbage, it’s much better to hold off on adding the dressing (because its a mayo-based dressing) to avoid the watery consistency of the dressing in the salad.

 Dressed coleslaw will stay fresh in your fridge for 3-5 days if stored in an airtight container.
-I would eat it sooner rather than later, though, because after a couple of days, the texture of the cabbage and carrots get less crunchy and softer.
+For best results, I would eat it sooner rather than later, though, because after a couple of days, the texture of the cabbage and carrots get less crunchy and softer.

 coleslaw in a bowl and tablescape